- Matt Gorman ’16

 It’s easy—just visit our appointment page, register, and click on an open slot on our schedule.When can I make an appointment to practice an oral presentation?

 You can make an appointment to discuss ideas, work on speech outlines, review PowerPoint or Prezi slides or practice an oral presentation in our private consultation room any time we are open.

 Can I make an online appointment?

 Yes, synchronous online appointments are available Monday-Thursday and Sunday 6-10 p.m. in the “Consultant 2” slot.
 We recommend that you make an online appointment only when it is not possible for you to attend a face-to-face session at our location in the KHIC library.
 For more on online appointments, please see our Online Appointments page.

 Bring the work you’ve completed so far, a copy of the assignment, and any instructor or peer comments that you may have.
 You can now upload your paper, assignment, and other materials directly to your appointment!
 See the appointment page for details.Will the consultants proofread my writing for me?

 Proofreading is only one part of making sure that what you write is what you mean.
 We will help you in completing the task of proofreading, but we won’t do it for you.
-You need to be here in person and actively participate in the consultation to receive help.I'm required to come to Center for Writing and Oral Communication.
+You need to actively participate in the consultation in order to receive assistance.I'm required to come to Center for Writing and Oral Communication.
 Can I just bring my work in and have it signed by a consultant?